Dhoti: History

 Ashoka of the Mauryan Empire depicted on the Amaravati Stupa, 1st century CE.

-The dhoti evolved from the ancient antariya, which was passed in between the legs, tucked at the back and covered the legs loosely, then flowed into long pleats at front of the legs, the same way it is worn today as formal dhoti.
+The dhoti originated from the ancient antariya, which was passed in between the legs, tucked at the back and covered the legs loosely, then flowed into long pleats at front of the legs, the same way it is worn today as formal dhoti.
 A l and short dhoti wraps around both legs firmly, in this style the back side of the dhoti is pulled to the front and tucked at the waist, before tucking the two loose ends at back, creating firmly fitted trouser-like dhoti that wraps around both legs.
 According to G. S. Ghurye, this style is more commonly worn by farmers and martial artists.

 The earliest epigraphical depictions of the Dhoti were during the Mauryan Empire.
 In the Sunga period, there were two broad modes of wearing the dhoti, the sakaccha and the vikaccha.
 Stitched garments became popular in the Indian subcontinent, with the coming of Persians, Greeks, and "barbarians"; nonetheless, the dhoti prevailed in sakaccha as well as vikaccha forms.
 In the sakaccha way, the cloth passed between the legs and was tucked at the back; vikaccha meant wearing the dhoti similar to a lungi.